impactorbitco/handbook-main/content/ims/policies/HR/Equal Opportunities Policy.md

 ### Conclusion

-At Green Orbit Digital, we are committed to upholding the principles of equal opportunities and diversity in all aspects of our organization.
+At Impact Orbit Creative Group, we are committed to upholding the principles of equal opportunities and diversity in all aspects of our organization.
 We believe that by fostering an inclusive workplace where everyone has an equal chance to succeed, we can build a stronger and more resilient team that drives innovation and success.